k y m a • t w e a k y — the kyma collective

 Karl Mousseau is a pianist/synthesist/composer living in Canada.

-Dr. Fitz is the principal researcher and developer of the Reassigned Bandwidth-Enhanced Additive Sound Model, and of the Loris software, an open source library for digital sound analysis, synthesis, manipulation, and morphing.
-Previously, he co-developed Lemur, a widely-used software application for sound analysis, transformation, and synthesis based on the sinusoidal analysis method of McAulay and Quatieri, and co-developed the Virtual Sound Server (VSS), a client/server system enabling data-driven sound computation in interactive real-time environments, at the National Center for Supercomputing Applications at the University of Illinois at Urbana-Champaign.
+Kelly Fitz is the principal developer of the Loris software, an open source library for digital sound analysis, synthesis, manipulation, and morphing.
+Previously, he co-developed Lemur, a widely-used software application for sound analysis, transformation, and synthesis based on the sinusoidal analysis method of McAulay and Quatieri, co-developed the Virtual Sound Server, a client/server system enabling data-driven sound computation in interactive real-time environments, and taught electrical engineering and computer science at Washington State University.
+Kelly is currently a Senior DSP Research Engineer at Starkey Laboratories near Minneapolis, Minnesota, where he is designing and developing audio processing algorithms for hearing aids, and conducting research combining hearing science, psychoacoustics, and signal processing to explore the perceptual consequences of hearing loss and hearing aids.

 Kenn Mouritzen is a sound artist who was born in Copenhagen and now lives in Vienna.